ipfs/specs/http-gateways/PATH_GATEWAY.md

 The name of deny list and unique identifier of blocked entries can be provided in the response body.

 See: [Denylists](#denylists)

+### `412` Precondition Failed

+Error to indicate that request was formally correct, but Gateway is unable to return requested data under the additional (usually cache-related) conditions sent by the client.

+#### Use with only-if-cached

+- Client sends a request with [`Cache-Control: only-if-cached`](#cache-control-request-header)
+- Gateway does not have requested CIDs in local datastore, and is unable to fetch them from other peers due to `only-if-cached` condition
+- Gateway returns status code `412` to the client
+  - The code 412 is used instead of 504 because `only-if-cached` is handled by the gateway itself, moving the error to client error range and avoiding confusing server errors in places like the browser console.

 ### `429` Too Many Requests